 Tip #4: Be Aware of Hidden Fees:

-The majority of company-sponsored 401(k) investment plans don't contain hidden fees, but there are some that do, and it is important that you find out if yours is one of them.
+The majority of company-sponsored 401(k) investment plans don't contain hidden fees, but some do, and you must find out if yours is one of them.
 Another thing to consider is whether your plan, like most, offers no-load mutual funds.
-If not, then you will need to be exceedingly cautious when it comes to 401(k) investment, to avoid being charged for investing, and subsequently withdrawing funds.
+If not, you will need to be exceedingly cautious about 401(k) investment to avoid being charged for investing and subsequently withdrawing funds.

 Tip #5: Bigger is Not Always Better:

 Believe it or not, investing in smaller companies usually yields more significant returns than investments made in extensive company stock.
 This is because many investors focus on large-cap growth funds only.
 By diversifying your portfolio, you can invest in rapidly expanding companies, as well as those governed by the S&P 500, and reap the benefits of a diversely invested 401(k) when you need it the most.